MLOps-Group-2/Breast_Cancer_Segmentation/reports/README.md

 >
 > Answer:

 We made use of config files.
 Whenever an experiment runs the corresponding config file will be savved in the outputs folder.
-Additionally the configuration will also be logged in the Weights & Biases run.
-To reproduce an experiment one would have to use the hyperparameters visible in the specific run on Weights & Biases and restart a training.
+Additionally the configuration will also be logged in the W&B run.
+To reproduce an experiment one would have to use the hyperparameters visible in the specific run on W&B and restart a training.

 ### Question 14